sboesebeck/morphium/docs/poppydb.md

 is optional and stored mongod-shaped but **not enforced** (like everywhere else in PoppyDB — see [Current limitations](#authentication---auth) above); `mechanisms` is optional.
-Any unknown field in an entry, or at the top level, is a hard error naming the field (and the entry index) instead of being silently ignored. `version`, if present, must be a positive integer.
+Any unknown field in an entry, or at the top level, is a hard error naming the field (and the entry index) instead of being silently ignored.
+Two entries naming the same `(user, db)` pair are a hard error too — mongod identifies a user by that pair, so both would apply to the same principal; without this check the file loaded silently with the later entry's password/roles winning, no diagnostic at all. `version`, if present, must be a positive integer.

 ```bash
 java -jar poppydb-cli.jar --auth --rootUser admin --rootPassword s3cr3t \